 Let us look at these factors in more detail.

-For the aging process, acidity is crucial because it ensures that the wine doesn’t go off over time.
+For the aging process, acidity is crucial because it ensures that the wine does not go off over time.
 Thus, high acidity levels help wine get better with age.
 Although acidity levels stay roughly the same during this process, their structure changes, resulting in new aromas.

 Just like acidity, tannins have preserving capabilities.
 The higher the tannin levels, the longer a wine keeps.
 Consequently, tannins also increase the chance that wine improves over time without going off.